codebuff/motify/README.md

 motify
 ======
-A Google Chrome extension which fetches the information from NIIT University LMS ie Moodle and dispays it in one place.
+A Google Chrome extension which fetches the information from NIIT University LMS ie Moodle and displays it in one place.